The Israeli-Palestinian conflict has strained medical services and left families reeling. Here are six organizations you can support to help victims - KTVZ

 The Israeli-Palestinian conflict has strained medical services and left families reeling.
 Here are six organizations you can support to help victims

-As the Israeli-Palestinian conflict grinds on, families in the region continue to reel.
+As the status of the Israeli-Palestinian conflict remains uncertain, families in the region continue to reel.

 In just the first week of fighting, more than 200 people were killed by Israeli airstrikes according to the Hamas-run health ministry in Gaza.
 The ministry says more than 1,500 have been injured.
 At the same time, Israeli officials say Palestinian rocket attacks have killed at least 12 people.